Demosth3nes/javascript-learning/README.md

 ## Closures

 A closure is when an inner function is closed over (read 'swallowed up') by an outer function thereby allowing the inner function to gain access to the outer function's variables and methods.
+But its not just that, the inner functions are also able to rememeber it's lexical scope (see below) no matter where it is called.

 ```
 function outerFunction() {